oVirt/vdsm/doc/development.md

   the committer, and `VERSION`.

-- Committing these changes, with subject "New release: `VERSION`" and posting the patch to gerrit.
+- Committing these changes, with subject "New release: `VERSION`" and posting the patch to GitHub.

-- Verifying the patch by checking that the Jenkins build produced a correct set of rpm's with the correct version.
+- Verifying the patch by checking that the GitHub CI build produced a correct set of rpm's with the correct version.

 - Merging the patch (no review needed).